Gallery-of-Kaeon/Kaeon-FUSION/README.md

 and on new features.
 Therefore,
 one should consider the project to be in open beta.
-If you you have an issue with any of the provided resources, please let us know.
+If you have an issue with any of the provided resources, please let us know.

 ## Contact info